NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Algorithms

 To make sure the IBP system can reduce the target integrals to master integrals in this sector and the tail integrals, row reduction operations on the matrix of the coefficients $c^{\text{h}}_{ij}$ would be applied.
 For the row reduction, the ordering of the integrals in \eqref{eq：specific IBP} should be arranged by our preference.

-The master integrals of the current sector is also determined during the row reduction.
-On the other hand, We find that the foreknow information on the master integral can sometimes reduce the size of IBP seeds, and thus reduce the memory usage.
+The master integrals of the current sector are also determined during the row reduction.
+On the other hand, We find that the foreknow information on the master integral can sometimes reduce the size of IBP seeds\footnote{Because we do not need to add more seeds to verify whether the set of master integrals is stable when numerator degree increases.}, and thus reduce the memory usage.
 For this purpose, we use Lee's critical counting \cite{Lee:2013hzt} and also the maximal cut syzygy method in {\sc Azurite} \cite{Georgoudis:2016wff}.
 Specifically, in {\sc NeatIBP} v1.0, we embed a minimal version of {\sc Azurite}, named as {\sc Azuritino}, to determine the master integrals as a running option.

+We remark that, we use Lee's critical point counting here as an ``order of magnitude'' estimation of the number of master integrals, to set up the initial seeding range for \textsc{Azuritino}.

 By a standard linear algebra computation, a column reduction of $c^{\text{h}}_{ij}$ matrix selects independent IBP relations on the current sector.
 Here we prefer IBP relations with lower tail integral degrees in the selection.
-Schemetically, after removing the linearly dependent relations, we have
+Schematically, after removing the linearly dependent relations, we have

 Furthermore, from the linearly independent IBPs, we can select IBP relations that are actually needed to reduce the target integrals.
 Specifically, considering a row reduction,

 where the matrix $R$ is a row echelon form.
 Suppose that the $i$-th row corresponds to an input integral, the set